mac-can/RusokuCAN.dylib/README.md

 ## This and That

-For reasons unknown to me, the Xcode targets recognize the TouCAN USB adapter only under macOS 10.15 (Catalina) and higher.
+For reasons unknown to me, the artifacts build with Xcode detect the TouCAN USB adapter only under macOS 10.15 (Catalina) and higher.
-The Makefile targets also recognize the adapter under macOS 10.13 (High Sierra).
-So I hope that the Makefile targets are backward compatible up to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.
+The artifacts build by Makefile also detect the adapter under macOS 10.13 (High Sierra).
+So I hope that the artifacts build by Makefile are backward compatible up to version 10.6 (Mountain Lion) of the world´s mostest advanced OS.

 ### MacCAN-Core Repo